-Especially in the past year, New York has been no stranger to train accidents which cause injuries to hundreds of people.
+Especially in the past year, New York train accident attorneys have noticed the incline in train accidents that cause injuries to hundreds of people.
 Although each crash has a different cause, one thing is becoming increasingly clear: these accidents could have been prevented.

 Two adult sons also believed that the train accident which claimed their parent’s lives also could have been prevented and chose to file a lawsuit stating just that.